Paraxial approximation

 The second-order approximation is accurate within 0.5% for angles under about 10°, but its inaccuracy grows significantly for larger angles.

 For larger angles it is often necessary to distinguish between meridional rays, which lie in a plane containing the optical axis, and sagittal rays, which do not.

+Use of the small angle approximations replaces dimensionless trigonometric functions with angles in radians.
+In dimensional analysis on optics equations radians are dimensionless and therefore can be ignored.

+A paraxial approximation is also commonly used in physical optics.
+It is used in the derivation of the paraxial wave equation from the homogeneous Maxwell's equations and, consequently, Gaussian beam optics.